 7. Where to eat in town:

 You didn't think I'd forget to tell you where to find good grub, did you?
+One of our favorite things to do in Decatur Texas was eating…that is pretty much one of our favorite things to do anywhere, let's be real, right?
 This is where I ate and what I recommend.
 I also saw some franchise type places around the where our hotel was located (i.e. Whataburger, Wendy's, Subway, and Chili's) but I recommend, as always, eating local.
 There are more local restaurants listed on Trip Advisor but here are the ones I have personal experience with:

 Whistle Stop Cafe